- Development Environment

 You installed the latest version of Apache Spark.
 As a first step you’ll test your Spark jobs to see that the upgrade doesn’t have any undesired side effects.

 For this purpose, you may create a branch (testing-spark-3.0) which will only be used to test the Spark upgrade, and discarded later.
 Jobs may run smoothly (the theoretical possibility exists!), or they may fail halfway through, leaving you with some intermediate partitions, data and metadata.
-In this case, you can simply revert the branch to its original state, without worrying about the intermediate results of your last experiment, and perform another (hopefully successful) test in an isolated branch.
-Revert actions are atomic and immediate, so no manual cleanup is required.
+In this case, you can simply reset the branch to its original state, without worrying about the intermediate results of your last experiment, and perform another (hopefully successful) test in an isolated branch.
+Reset actions are atomic and immediate, so no manual cleanup is required.

 Once testing is completed, and you have achieved the desired result, you can delete this experimental branch, and all data not used on any other branch will be deleted with it.